 The famous Lathmar Holi

 These sub-urbs of Mathura are witness to the love story of Krishna and Radha.
 As per the legends, Krishna was jealous of Radha’s fair complexion as he was dusky.
 So, he used to paint her face with colors to maintain that there is no skin tone difference between them.
 He used to visit Barsana from Nandgaon with his friends to color Radha and her friends.
 In the playful affair, the ladies used to beat the men with sticks.
-This became tradition, which is now known as Lathmar Holi.
-Apart from Lathmar Holi in Barsana, also partake in the sweet festivity – Laddoo Holi at Shriji Temple, which will be held on 16th March this year.
+This became a tradition, which is now known as Lathmar Holi.
+Apart from Lathmar Holi in Barsana, also partake in the sweet festivity – Laddoo Holi at Shriji Temple, which will be held on 8th March in 2023.

 4. Agra, Uttar Pradesh